ChicagoCAC is housed in a 42,000-square-foot building located at 1240 South Damen Avenue.

 The additional space improved the quality and number of child- and family-friendly spaces, shaped the physical environment to enhance collaboration among our teams, doubled our mental health program capacity by adding dedicated space for new staff, and included a new community training center to broaden our prevention efforts.

 We are occasionally able to offer tours of the center.
-If you are interested please send a request a tour to email@example.com.
+If you are interested please send a request to firstname.lastname@example.org.